 This DIY Christmas decoration is fun to make and customize and much more affordable than the version I saw online.

 Do you like to recreate products using more affordable supplies?
 Show me where I can see your creations!

-Did you complete my DIY Christmas decoration snowflake wreath?
+Did you make this DIY Christmas decoration snowflake wreath?
 Let’s see the results!
-Add a link to the comments below and get featured on scratchandstitch!
+Add a link to the comments below or tag @scratchandstitch on Instagram.